Graduate Program of Study

 Students choose specialty areas as the focus of their written examination.
 Normally, these areas will be identified by the end of the second year and exams will be completed in the spring of the third year.
 With the approval of the advisor, students may choose either two topical specialties or one topical specialty and one geographical specialty.
 The students examination committee will be chosen in consultation with the advisor to reflect the specialty areas of interest.
 Students will work with their advisor and other members of the committee to develop a bibliography for each specialty area.
 The bibliography must be approved by the committee.

 Students must advance to candidacy by September 15th of their 4th year in the program in order to remain eligible for a stipend and tuition scholarship.
 To apply for candidacy, the student must have met the following:

-- Completed coursework (36 credit hours in Advanced Standing, all core requirements fulfilled, a grade of B or better)
+- Completed coursework (36 credit hours in Advanced Standing, all core requirements fulfilled, a GPA of 2.7 or better)